Overview – Religious Language

 Eschatological verification: A statement that can be verified after death, or at the end of time.

-John Hick agrees with Ayer and Flew that “God exists” is not empirically verifiable in this life.
+John Hick agrees with Ayer that “God exists” is not empirically verifiable in this life.
 However, Hick argues that many religious claims are about things beyond the limits of human life.
-And, he argues, such religious claims are falsifiable because it is possible to verify them after we die.
+And, he argues, such religious claims are meaningful because it is possible to verify them after we die.
 For example, many theists believe in a life after death during which they will meet or otherwise experience God (which would be unambiguous verification that “God exists” is true).

 To illustrate this, Hick tells a parable of a ‘celestial city’: